 Holiday Volunteering Opportunities for Philly Area Families

-Holiday Volunteering in Philadelphia
+Holiday Season Volunteer Opportunities in Philadelphia

 Hold a Toy Drive for the Children’s Hospital of Philadelphia

 The Child Life, Education, and Creative Arts Therapy department is always looking for new toys and art supplies for the children who visit CHOP as patients.
-There is a particular need for crayons and paper, bubbles, small LEGO kits, and Play-Doh—all the things your kids love too!
-Host a toy drive and you can get the whole family involved in this activity.
-Get the kids to help create the flyers and wish lists for you to distribute to your neighbors, friends, and colleagues.This year, physical toys and art supplies will not be collected due to COVID.
+Crayons and paper, bubbles, small LEGO kits, and Play-Doh—all the things your kids love—are very helpful.
+Host a toy drive and get the whole family involved Get the kids to help create the flyers and wish lists for you to distribute to your neighbors, friends, and colleagues.This year, physical toys and art supplies will not be collected due to COVID.

-Cook for a family in need at the Philadelphia Interfaith Hospitality Network
+Cook for a Family in Need at the Philadelphia Interfaith Hospitality Network

 Host a Philabundance Fundraiser

-Help fight hunger with the SHARE Food Program
+Help Fight Hunger with the Share Food Program

-Help keep Philadelphia beautiful by volunteering with the city's Parks and Recreations team
+Help Keep Philadelphia Beautiful by Volunteering with the City's Parks and Recreations Team

-Be a PAWS pet foster
+Be a PAWS Pet Foster

-Let's not forget our furry friends in need this holiday season.
+Let's not forget our furry friends this holiday season.
 If you're a pet lover, consider fostering a dog or cat.
 Philadelphia Animal Welfare Society, more commonly known as PAWS, has adult dogs and cats, pets with special needs, kittens, and nursing cats with litters in need of temporary homes.
 Volunteering opportunities are also available at PAWS locations throughout Philadelphia.

 Volunteer in the Holiday Shop of the Family Service Association of Bucks County

-Help shoppers sort through the donations that meet their needs, or help by sorting and stocking donations!
+Help shoppers sort through the donations that meet their needs, or help by sorting and stocking donations.
 Donate in two-hour shifts.
 Ideal for parents with teens.

-The United Way of Bucks County
+Support The United Way of Bucks County

 There are many opportunities on Thanksgiving as well as in the Christmas season.
 Submit a form indicating your volunteering interests and the organization will match you to a program.

-- Encourage your kids to reduce their excess before more gifts come along by holding a cleanout day.
+- Encourage your kids to reduce their excess before more gifts come along by holding a clean-out day.
 Donate unwanted and gently used items to your local Goodwill or Salvation Army.

 - Host a family-friendly holiday fundraiser for an organization your family picks together.
-Whether you want to help the kids, animals, or the planet, you can use a site like Charity Navigator to find a credible charity or organization.
+Whether you want to help with kids, animals, or the planet, you can use a site like Charity Navigator to find a credible charity or organization.

 - Become a holiday sponsor for a rural family in need with the Box Project.